 Has your PC been running so slow that even moving the cursor from one spot to another takes excruciatingly long?
 Don’t worry, here’re 5 useful tips that have helped other users solve this woe.
 So read on and check them out…

-All the screenshots below are from Windows 10, but the tips also work in Windows 8 and 7(despite some minor differences).
+All the screenshots below are from Windows 10, but the tips also work in Windows 8 and 7.
 Just work your way down the list until you notice a marked speed boost in your PC:

 - Close some apps and limit startup items

 - Change the power option and adjust for best performance

 - Do a disk clean-up

 Closing apps would probably be most people’s knee-jerk reaction to a laggy and unresponsive PC.
 To do so: